-The following constitutes the provisions of the Advanced Micro Devices, Inc. 2000 Employee Stock Purchase Plan (the "Plan").
+The following constitutes the provisions of the Advanced Micro Devices, Inc. 2000 Employee Stock Purchase Plan as amended and restated as of October 19, 2000 (the "Plan").
 The terms "Corporation" and "AMD" refer to Advanced Micro Devices, Inc. and, where appropriate, any Participating Subsidiary of Advanced Micro Devices, Inc.